 ‘Legend Of The Blue Sea’ Episode 18: Is This The End For Joon Jae And Shim Cheong?
-[SPOILERS]
+[Spoilers]

 In previous episodes, Ma Dae-young discovered that he is not the one who will deliver the death blow to both Lee Min Ho and Jun Ji-Hyun’s characters.

-As the show progresses and reveal more of characters’ memories of their past lives, we learn that that person who will attempt to kill the silver-tailed mermaid is Joon Jae’s stepbrother, Heo Chi-Hyun (Lee Ji-hoon).
+As the show progresses and reveal more of the characters’ memories of their past lives, we learn that that person who will attempt to kill the silver-tailed mermaid is Joon Jae’s stepbrother, Heo Chi-Hyun (Lee Ji-hoon).
 During present day, Heo Chi-Hyun is already revealing his true nature to Joon Jae as he admits to not being able to protect his stepfather in order to serve his mother.

 What we didn’t know before Episode 17 was that Lee Ji-hoon’s character will have an ally hidden amongst Joon Jae’s comrades: Jo Nam-doo (Lee Hee-joon).